-1. Go to Settings > System > I/O Ports and turn on Supervised I/O.
+1. Go to Settings > System > I/O Ports and turn on Supervised I/O for one of the ports.

 - 1. Go to Settings > System > Events and add a rule. - 2.
 Type a name for the rule. - 3.
 In the list of conditions, select Digital input and then select a port. - 4.
 In the list of actions, select Send notification to email and then select a recipient from the list.
 Go to Recipients to create a new recipient.